- Symptoms of Coffee Rust

 The disease thrives under conditions of high humidity.
 Rain is the main way that the disease spreads.
 However, wind, animals or people also can carry the fungus to new leaves, beginning the infection again.

 Warmer and wetter climates help to spread the disease.
 Drier, cooler climates limit the spread of the disease.

 Coffee rust is frequently spread during harvest periods.
-It can be moved from one plant to the next within individual plots as people move through the plantation harvesting coffee beans.
-It can also be moved from farm to farm by the harvester.
+People moving through the plantation while harvesting coffee beans can move it from one plant to the next within individual plots.
+The harvester can also move it from farm to farm.

 Rust fungi need a living host to survive.
 Without this, they are incapable of reproducing.
 This contrasts with almost all other fungal plant diseases.
 The rust fungi do so through a complex life cycle of up to five different stages of spore production.

 The disease cycle begins with the infection by a microscopic spore.
 This spore enters the plant via a natural opening on the underside of the leaf.
 After entering, the spore invades other cells to obtain nutrients.
 This eventually kills the cells while producing new spores.

 These new spores are forced out through the leaf openings.
 Here, they are dislodged primarily by rain but also by wind, animals and people.
 This begins the infection anew.
 This process takes about 4 to 7 weeks.